PlaidCloud/docs/docs/source/plaidcloud/projects/index.rst

 Description
 -----------
 Within **Analyze**, the Projects function provides a level of compartmentalization that makes controlling access and modifying privileges much easier.
-Projects are what provide the primary segregation of data in the Analyze tab.
+Projects are what provide the primary segregation of data in the within a workspace tab.

 While Projects fall under Analyze, workflows fall under Projects meaning that Projects contain workflows.
 Workflows, simply put, perform a wide range of tasks including data transformation pipelines, data analysis, and even ETL